Top Winter Emails To Send Out This Year

 Source: MailCharts

+Last but not least, there is Pflatzgraff, which is a popular American kitchenware brand.
+Its email grabs the recipient’s attention in two ways.
 First, there are these splotches of red spread out throughout the photographs it contains.
 Second, there are four calls to action underneath each set of kitchenware that’s put on display.

 Conclusion

 To sum up, winter emails can be incredibly effective when it comes to increasing sales and building relationships with customers.
-However, in order for such emails to be successful, you will need to keep a few things in mind.
+However, for such emails to be successful, you will need to keep a few things in mind.

 First, remember to send out messages related to popular holidays.
 That way, you can cater to customers’ demands much more effectively.
+Check out our e-commerce holiday calendar to get ready in advance.

 Second, stick to the winter email design best practices listed above, including catchy subject lines, festive color palettes, and responsive design.